 The Old Coulsdon Art Society was formed by Mary Everitt in 1962.
 It is an independent association, which is self-regulated and not tied to any organisation or evening class run by a local council.
 We enable local amateur artists of all standards to practice and improve their skills in an informal and friendly atmosphere.

 Try us and see!

 Members may enter the Society’s Annual Exhibition each year – venue is normally the Old Coulsdon Bowls Club.
-A Summer Exhibition is held annually during the Rotary Club of Coulsdon Manor’s Village Fair at The Grange, Coulsdon Road – this usually takes place on the second Saturday in July.
+A Summer Exhibition is held annually during the Rotary Club of Coulsdon Manor’s Village Fair at Grange Park, Coulsdon Road – this usually takes place on the first Saturday in July.
 We also get together for a ‘painting day’ over the Summer Break.
 This is usually outside somewhere and for as many hours as one can spend.
 The venue for this varies from year to year.

 As we are a self help group, members are required to assist with setting up and clearing the tables during meetings.
 If doing portraiture, then you are requested to provide a volunteer sitter once a year.